awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/troubleshooting.md

 + Enable error logging if it is not already enabled, and check error logs for delivery failure\.
 For more information, see [Monitoring Kinesis Data Firehose Using CloudWatch Logs](monitoring-with-cloudwatch-logs.md)\.
 + Make sure that the Amazon ES configuration in your delivery stream is accurate and valid\.
 + If data transformation with Lambda is enabled, make sure that the Lambda function that is specified in your delivery stream still exists\.
 + Make sure that the IAM role that is specified in your delivery stream can access your Amazon ES cluster and Lambda function \(if data transformation is enabled\)\.
-For more information, see [Grant Kinesis Data Firehose Access to an Amazon ES Destination](controlling-access.md#using-iam-es)\.
+For more information, see [Grant Kinesis Data Firehose Access to a Public Amazon ES Destination](controlling-access.md#using-iam-es)\.
 + If you're using data transformation, make sure that your Lambda function never returns responses whose payload size exceeds 6 MB\.
 For more information, see [Amazon Kinesis Data Firehose Data Transformation](https://docs.aws.amazon.com/firehose/latest/dev/data-transformation.html)\.

 ## Data Not Delivered to Splunk<a name="data-not-delivered-to-splunk"></a>